cassiebreviu/StableDiffusion/README.md

 ```

 - Copy the folders with the ONNX files to the C# project folder `\StableDiffusion\StableDiffusion`.
 The folders to copy are: `unet`, `vae_decoder`, `text_encoder`, `safety_checker`.

+- Hit `F5` to run the project in Visual Studio or `dotnet run` in the terminal to run the project in VS Code.

 _____________________
 ## Follow the full Stable Diffusion C# Tutorial for this Repo [here](https://onnxruntime.ai/docs/tutorials/csharp/stable-diffusion-csharp.html)